Modern Slavery Statement

 Student Roost is a leading provider of purpose-built student accommodation in the United Kingdom, and is headquartered in Birmingham.

-Renowned for its award-winning student accommodations, Student Roost has carved a niche as a provider of well-designed facilities that offer a comfortable home for students.
-Established in 2017, the company has undergone significant expansion, now boasting operations in 14 locations throughout the UK.
-This growth is attributed to various factors, including strong partnerships forged with third-party entities, collaborations with universities and relationships with national and international agents who assist students in securing UK accommodation.
+Student Roost is recognised for its award-winning student accommodations, offering well-designed facilities that provide a comfortable home for students.
+Since its establishment in 2017, the company has expanded significantly, now operating in 22 locations across the UK with over 20,000 beds.
+This growth has been driven by strong partnerships with third-party entities, collaborations with universities, and relationships with national and international agents who assist students in securing accommodation in the UK.

 Utilising its asset management and regeneration expertise, Student Roost enhances the property portfolio, leveraging its human capital, relationships, and financial resources to drive value creation and income growth.
 Core activities encompass two primary areas: managing the property portfolio's occupational leases and fostering relationships with occupants to sustain and enhance income; and the development, refurbishment, and acquisition of properties with future regeneration potential, alongside divesting those with limited prospects to deliver superior long-term returns.